jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 319 Commencement of winter energy payment
 The winter energy payment commences in accordance with section 74.

-**Restoration of entitlement after suspension, reduction, cancellation, or non-entitlement**
+**Restoration of entitlement after suspension, reduction, non-financial sanction, cancellation, or non-entitlement**

 ### 320 Effect of no longer being subject to work-test or young person obligations
-(1) This section applies to a person whose benefit has been suspended or reduced, or who is subject to a 13-week period of non-entitlement to a main benefit, under section 225, 236, 237, 270, or 280, if the person—
+(1) This section applies to a person whose benefit has been suspended, or whose rate of benefit has been reduced (by half or to zero), or who is subject to a non-financial sanction, or who is subject to a 13-week period of non-entitlement to a main benefit, under section 225, 236, 236A, 236B, 237, 270, or 280, if the person—
-  (a) ceases to be a work-tested beneficiary (other than because of the imposition of that suspension, reduction, or 13-week period); or
+  (a) ceases to be a work-tested beneficiary (other than because of the imposition of that suspension, reduction, non-financial sanction, or 13-week period); or
-  (b) ceases to be a beneficiary who is required to comply with obligations under section 162, 164, 166, or 167 (other than because of the imposition of that suspension, reduction, or 13-week period); or
+  (b) ceases to be a beneficiary who is required to comply with obligations under section 162, 164, 166, or 167 (other than because of the imposition of that suspension, reduction, non-financial sanction, or 13-week period); or
   (c) obtains, under section 158, an exemption from the work test or from obligations under section 162, 164, 166, or 167.
-(2) From the date on which MSD decides it is satisfied that this section applies to a person,— (a) the period of suspension or reduction of the benefit ends; or (b) the person is no longer subject to the 13-week period and that period lapses.
+(2) From the date on which MSD decides it is satisfied that this section applies to a person,— (a) the period of suspension of the benefit or reduction (by half or to zero) of the rate of benefit ends; or (aa) the non-financial sanction ceases to have effect in respect of the person; or (b) the person is no longer subject to the 13-week period and that period lapses.
 (3) If a person to whom subsection (2)﻿(b) applies wishes to again become entitled to a main benefit under this Act, the person must apply for the benefit and establish the person's eligibility to receive it.
 (4) In subsection (1), benefit includes part of a benefit.

 ### 321 Effect of no longer being subject to dependent children obligations
-(1) This section applies to a sanction imposed on a person— (a) under section 236, 237, or 238 (as applied by section 136); and (b) in respect of an obligation that the person had under any of sections 131 to 135.
+(1) This section applies to a sanction imposed on a person— (a) under section 236, 236A, 236B, 237, or 238 (as applied by section 136); and (b) in respect of an obligation that the person had under any of sections 131 to 135.
 (2) The sanction ceases to apply to the person on the person ceasing to have that obligation.

 ### 322 Effect of no longer being subject to work-preparation obligations
-(1) This section applies to a sanction imposed on a person— (a) under section 236, 237, or 238 (as applied by section 126); and (b) in respect of—
+(1) This section applies to a sanction imposed on a person— (a) under section 236, 236A, 236B, 237, or 238 (as applied by section 126); and (b) in respect of—
     (i) a general obligation of the person under section 124; or (ii) an obligation of the person under section 123 or 125 to comply with a requirement under section 125.